Mapping Quasi-Periodic Oscillations to Lyapunov Exponent across Black Hole Thermodynamic Phase Transitions: Thermodynamic Phase Structure of a Nonminimally Coupled Magnetic AdS Black Hole

+where the functional relations among the rescaled thermodynamic quantities are independent of the AdS length scale $l$.

-A theoretical framework contextualizes the study of phase transitions in AdS BH models by determining the thermodynamic critical quantities and probing the influence of BH parameters and nature of the phase transitions.
-In this regard, a key quantity is the Hawking temperature, as it governs the BH thermodynamic properties and dictates the nature of its phase transitions.
+A theoretical framework contextualizes the study of phase transitions in AdS black hole models by determining the thermodynamic critical quantities and probing the influence of black hole parameters and nature of the phase transitions.
+In this regard, a key quantity is the Hawking temperature, as it governs the black hole thermodynamic properties and dictates the nature of its phase transitions.
 The utilization of the horizon-temperature plane is significant for studying the critical behavior, and one can establish the existence of a characteristic critical point.
 Therefore, criticality is identified by an inflection point in the curve, defined by the simultaneous satisfaction of the following conditions

-Consequently, the present investigation focus on the phase structure of the magnetic AdS BH \eqref{Eq:metric}, and a comprehensive analysis reveals a rich landscape of thermodynamic phase transition.
-The simultaneous solution of the inflection point conditions presented in \eqref{Eq:cri} yields the critical values.
-However, the structure makes the analytical solutions is difficult and necessitates the use of robust numerical techniques to accurately characterize the critical landscape.
-To be precise, the computed critical points identified by the selected parameters are exhibited in Table \ref{table:Fix-Q-cri} and Table \ref{table:Fix-lamda-cri}, of which the tedency are visualized in Fig.~\ref{fig:critical point}, offering a graphical perspective on how the critical points changes as the BH parameters.
-The left plot (right plot) illustrates the critical points with respect to $\tilde{Q}_m$ ($\xi$) displaying the phase behavior.
-It is obvious that as $\tilde{Q}_m$ increases, all critical physical quantities decrease.
-Conversely, higher values of $\xi$ results in an increase in all critical physical quantities, except for the critical magnetic charge.
+Consequently, the present investigation focuses on the phase structure of the magnetic AdS black hole described by Eq.~\eqref{Eq:metric}, and a comprehensive analysis reveals a rich landscape of thermodynamic phase transitions.

+The critical values are obtained by simultaneously solving the inflection point conditions given in Eq.~\eqref{Eq:cri}.
+For a given value of the dimensionless magnetic charge $\tilde{Q}_m$, the critical event horizon radius $\tilde{r}_+^c$ and coupling parameter $\tilde{\xi}_c$ are determined from these conditions, and the corresponding critical Hawking temperature $\tilde{T}_c$ is subsequently obtained.
+However, due to the complicated structure of the equations, analytical solutions are generally inaccessible, which necessitates the use of robust numerical techniques to accurately characterize the critical landscape.

+The resulting critical points for selected parameter values are summarized in Tables~\ref{table:Fix-Q-cri} and~\ref{table:Fix-lamda-cri}, while their overall trends are visualized in Fig.~\ref{fig:critical point}.
+Specifically, the left (right) panel shows the dependence of the critical points on $\tilde{Q}_m$ ($\tilde{\xi}$), providing a clear graphical illustration of how the critical behavior evolves with the black hole parameters.
+It is shown that as $\tilde{Q}_m$ ($\tilde{\xi}$) increases, the critical coupling parameter $\tilde{\xi}_c$ (critical magnetic charge $\tilde{Q}_m^c$) drops rapidly, whereas the critical dimensionless event horizon radius $\tilde{r}_+^c$ and the Hawking temperature $\tilde{T}_c$ decrease (increase) more gently.